citusdata/citus/src/backend/columnar/README.md

   data to be updated only affects row tables (e.g. ``UPDATE parent SET i = i + 1 WHERE n = 300``).

+Note that Citus Columnar supports `btree` and `hash `indexes (and the constraints requiring them) but does not support `gist`, `gin`, `spgist` and `brin` indexes.
-Because columnar tables do not support indexes, it's impossible to create indexes on the partitioned table if some partitions are columnar.
-Instead, you must create indexes on the individual row partitions.
-Similarly for constraints that require indexes, e.g.:
+For this reason, if some partitions are columnar and if the index is not supported by Citus Columnar, then it's impossible to create indexes on the partitioned (parent) table directly.
+In that case, you need to create the index on the individual row partitions.
+Similarly for the constraints that require indexes, e.g.:

 ```sql
 CREATE INDEX p2_ts_idx ON p2 (ts);